Common furniture beetle

 - head is concealed beneath the hooded (cowl-like) prothorax (first section)

-- covered with fine yellowish hairs and has long rows of pits on the forewings
+- covered with fine yellowish hairs with long rows of pits on the forewings

 - compared to the Queensland pine beetle, they're larger, more rectangular and not shiny; microscopic examination is usually required to distinguish between the two species